projectdate/anime-undimmer/README.md

 - **Speed via caching and generators**: To make it faster, we cache the calculated max values to be able to restart a closed process faster (in the .pkl).
 We also store generators instead of arrays for the expensive step of calculating mean and variance of each dimmed/dark scenes to figure out if they are epileptic, for it to be as efficient a computation as possible.
 It's still slow though, since it's Python.

 ## To-do
+- If there's two consecutive dimmed ranges for some scene (say, less than 2 seconds apart), also test the middle range for epilepsy and dimming (high priority, as incorrectly converted dark scenes end up with flashes in the middle so this is a band-aid)
+- If there's a massive dimmed range, it's possible that some subset of that is really epileptic and some subset is not.
+Use flashes to only undim scenes at least 15 frames long, with at least two flashes maybe? (medium priority, it seems higher priority is fix the above?)
 - Sometimes, dim scenes have a window in the background and briefly get undimmed mid-scene.
 To avoid this, if a short (say < 3 second) undimmed section between two dimmed scenes has a similar composition color-wise to the surrounding scenes, then dim it as well.
 This can be done via average + epileptic value being close in range (high-medium priority, as this is a common pattern if like, a bright window appears briefly in a scene).
 - Improve dim vs dark scene differentiation.
 One idea is to replace the cutoffs for mean and std. dev. by better linear regressions + decision trees (i.e. the higher the mean, the lower the std.dev has can be to qualify as a dimmed scene).
 You can use `jjk_s2_e15.log` to get those values (currently I only take into account epileptic risk).
 (Medium priority, as algorithmic changes might be better)
 - Use cython to speed it up (medium priority, as running speed is definitely a bottleneck)